 In our third season, we began to shift the narrative model.
 We became less reliant on photography, and spent more time filming across fewer locations.
 We also focused not just on getting local recommendations, but by getting a little more of a backstory on our local cast, in order to create a more engaging throughline and a sense of connection with the audience.

-The entire production was unique to the tourism trade, as there was no pitch, no rehearsed talking points, no industry-insider speak, and no infomercial vibes.
+The entire production was unique to the tourism trade, as there was no pitch, no rehearsed talking points, no industry-insider speak.
+No infomercial vibes.
 Just friends telling friends what they should do when they come visit.

 To date, we’ve had the opportunity to support tourism in 37 US communities.